etherean-org/etherean-org.github.io/_drafts/buddha-on-the-blockchain.md

 ---
 layout:   post
 title:    Buddha on the Blockchain
-subtitle: Blockchain has piqued my interest in a variety of non-technical topics, from finance and economics to political philosophy, sociology, and anthropology.
-I’ve heard blockchain compared to religion many times before, but I never took the comparison seriously until recently, when something I read in a course on Buddhism caught my eye.
-Blockchain and religion have more in common than I thought.
+subtitle: Blockchain and religion have more in common than I thought.
 Maybe there’s something we can learn from the world’s most successful religions.
 image:    /assets/luca-santos-rIjXKaqPmeE-unsplash.jpg
 author:   Lane Rettig
 date:     2020-10-31 15:11:00 -0400